SNaushadS/ant-design/docs/spec/introduce.en-US.md

 - [Didi](http://www.xiaojukeji.com/)
 - [Eleme](https://www.ele.me/)

-> If your company or products use Ant Design, welcome to click [here](https://github.com/ant-design/ant-design/issues/477) to leave a message.
+> If your company or products use Ant Design, you can let us know [here](https://github.com/ant-design/ant-design/issues/477).

 ## How to Contribute